A community of individuals and foundations committing to the end of unjust and unnecessary incarceration.

 Giving is not proportional to the need or capacity of donors who are already engaged.
 There's vocal commitment, now it's time for more real commitment.

-The field is at a sweet spot, where it’s still early stage enough that your dollars make a huge difference, but established enough that we can well assess risk.
+The field is at a critical moment, where it’s still early stage enough that your dollars make a huge difference, but established enough that we can well assess risk.
 With 5 years of experience making multi million dollar grants to integrated c3 and c4 criminal justice reform strategies, we know the organizations with the track record, the vision, and the plans to win.

 These founding pledgers are on a mission to inspire others to take action.